abhijeetk597/abhijeetk597/README.md

 Pursuing 'Ikigai' ✨

-I am a Dedicated Data Scientist seeking to apply advanced analytical and machine learning skills in an innovative environment.
+I am a dedicated Data Scientist seeking to apply advanced analytical and machine learning skills in an innovative environment.
 Committed to extracting actionable insights from complex datasets to drive informed decision-making and contribute to the advancement of data-driven strategies.
 Also I am diving deeper into Deep Learning, Gen AI & ML-Ops 🌊.

 My Tech stack includes:-
 |||